 Disease Cycle

 The crown rot pathogen (Fusarium pseudograminearum and/or Fusarium culmorum) can survive for up to two years on infected cereal stubble from previous cereal plants, volunteer cereals or grass weeds.
 For this reason, stubble management is an important aspect in the control of crown rot.
-Survival is enhanced by dry summer conditions, but crop infection is favoured by moist humid conditions with temperatures between 15°C and 20°C.
+Survival is enhanced by dry summer conditions, but infection of the young crop is favoured by moist humid conditions with temperatures between 15°C and 20°C.

 Management